 The game of lotería (lottery) is very similar to bingo.
 Each player gets a board with pictures on it.
 When the caller draws a card from the deck, he/she traditionally reads a riddle or improvises a description.
 When a player matches a word, he/she puts a chip on it until he/she gets four chips in a row.

 This set will help beginning Spanish students learn basic vocabulary words.
 It’s also a good way to practice listening skills.
 Additionally, if you’re the caller, it’s a great way to practice your speaking skills.

 Manzanas con Manzanas (Apples with Apples) is the Spanish-language version of the popular game Apples to Apples.
-While it’s a little pricey at about $60, it’s a great option for intermediate and advanced Spanish students.
+While it’s a little pricier than the other games on this list, it’s a great option for intermediate and advanced Spanish students.

 Each player is dealt a hand.
 Then a “judge” plays a card, and each player plays a card that seems to be described by the judge’s card.
 The judge chooses his/her favorite, and the person whose card was chosen wins that hand.
 Then, the judge rotates.

 Since Manzanas con Manzanas uses more reasoning skills than many games, this is a good way to engage multiple areas of your brain simultaneously.
 Reasoning in Spanish will drastically improve your fluency and ability to think in Spanish.